Chai Tai

 Instructions

-1. In a cocktail mixing glass, mix up the middle layer: pineapple juice, chai-spiced rum, and orange liqueur.
+1. In a cocktail stirring glass, mix the ingredients for the middle layer: pineapple juice, gold rum, chai, and orange liqueur.

-3. Pour the cranberry juice into the bottom of your glass, being careful not to splash on the sides.
+3. Pour the cranberry juice into the bottom of the serving glass, being careful not to splash on the sides.

 6. Garnish with a slice of pineapple.